 Soil colors are most conveniently measured by comparison with a color chart.
-The collection of charge generally used with soils is a modified version of the collection appearing in the Pocket Edition of the Munsell Book of Color and includes only that portion needed for soils, about one-fifth of the entire range found in the complete edition of the Book of Color.
+The collection of charts generally used with soils is a modified version of the collection appearing in the Munsell Book of Color and includes only that portion needed for soils, about one-fifth of the entire range found in the complete edition.

-The seven charts in the Soil Collection display 196 different standard color chips systematically arranged according to their Munsell notations, on cards carried in a loose leaf notebook.
-The arrangement is by the three simple variables that combine to describe all colors and are known in the Munsell system as Hue, Value, and Cheeme.
+The nine charts in the Soil Collection display 322 different standard color chips systematically arranged according to their Munsell notations, on cards carried in a loose leaf notebook.
+The arrangement is by the three dimensions that combine to describe all colors and are known in the Munsell system as Hue, Value and Chroma.

-The Hue notation of a color indicates its relation to Red, Yellow, Green, Blue, and Purple; the Value notation indicates its lightness; and the Chroma notation indicates its strength (or departure from a neutral of the
+The Hue notation of a color indicates its relation to Red, Yellow, Green, Blue, and Purple; the Value notation indicates its lightness; and the Chroma notation indicates its strength (or departure from a neutral of the same lightness).

-The colors displayed on the individual Soil Color Charts are of constant Hue, designated by a symbol in the upper right-hand corner of the card.
-Vertically, the colors become successively lighter from the bottom of the card to the top by visually equal steps; their value increases.
-Horizontally they increase in Chroma to the right and become grayer to the left.
+The colors displayed on the individual Soil Color Charts are of constant Hue, designated by a symbol in the upper right hand-corner of the card.
+Vertically, the colors become successively lighter from the bottom of the card to the top in visually equal steps; their value increases.
+Horizontally they increase in Chroma from left to right.
 The Value notation of each chip is indicated by the vertical scale in the far left column of the chart.
 The Chroma notation is indicated by the horizontal scale across the bottom of the chart.